MetricTensorLabs/Cassiopeia/documents/notes/star_identification.md

 ## Samuel (et al.) - Design and Performance of an Open-Source Star Tracker Algorithm on Commercial Off-The-Shelf Cameras and Computers (2020)

 We pass the measured bearing vectors to a triangle star search algorithm that processes sets of three stars at each iteration of a loop.
-To avoid reusing false positive stars repeatedly for numerous successive iterations, we employ an algorithm to search through the catalog with as few repeated stars as possible; this algorithm reduces the number of successive cycles without reuse of recent stars.17 Our algorithm is a modification of a reflector identification (REFLID) algorithm, which itself is a modification of the Pyramid star ID approach.
+To avoid reusing false positive stars repeatedly for numerous successive iterations, we employ an algorithm to search through the catalog with as few repeated stars as possible; this algorithm reduces the number of successive cycles without reuse of recent stars.
+Our algorithm is a modification of a reflector identification (REFLID) algorithm, which itself is a modification of the Pyramid star ID approach.

 ## Smith - Development and implementation of star tracker based attitude determination (2017)